Sharp upper tail behavior of line ensembles via the tangent method: Monotonicity proofs assumption verification

-\begin{proof}[Proof of Theorem~\ref{t.assumptions hold}: Assumptions~\ref{as.corr} and \ref{as.mono in cond}] There are three cases that we must handle: for the KPZ line ensemble, for the parabolic Airy line ensemble, and for extremal zero-temperature ensembles.
-For the first, while we expect it to be true, we do not know that the $\sigma$-algebra at infinity is trivial; showing this would be an interesting result.
+\begin{proof}[Proof of Theorem~\ref{t.assumptions hold}: Assumption~\ref{as.mono in cond stronger}, and Assumption~\ref{as.corr}(b) in zero temperature] We must handle three cases: the KPZ line ensemble, the parabolic Airy line ensemble, and extremal stationary zero-temperature ensembles.
+For the first, unlike the others, we do not know that the $\sigma$-algebra at infinity is trivial, though we expect this to be the case; showing this would be an interesting result.

 For this reason for the KPZ line ensemble we prove the needed statements for the prelimiting model of the O'Connell-Yor free energy line ensemble introduced in Appendix~\ref{app.mono.o'connell-yor}, and take the edge scaling limit to obtain the result for the KPZ line ensemble.
 For general extremal stationary ensembles, in contrast, we do not have access to any such prelimiting model, and so we must work with the ensemble directly; in place of the prelimiting model we use the extremality.
 This approach also works for the parabolic Airy line ensemble using its extremality as noted in Section~\ref{s.notions of extremality}.